 Research Projects – Group S. Besteiro

-Figure 2.
-Schematic representation of a Toxoplasma tachyzoite, with a four-membrane apicoplast and the main biochemical pathways it hosts.
+Figure 1.
+Schematic representation of a Toxoplasma tachyzoite, with a four-membrane apicoplast and the main biochemical pathways it contains.

 The apicoplast is already targeted by anti-parasitic drugs (for instance through several prokaryotic translation inhibitors) and apicoplast-hosted hem, fatty acid and isoprenoid synthesis pathways have all been shown to contribute to the fitness of the tachyzoite stage.
 However, several metabolic pathways remain unexplored and unexploited as potential drug targets.

-Over the last few years, we have focused on the iron-sulfur cluster synthesis pathways, one of which is hosted by the apicoplast and is essential for tachyzoite viability, while being absent from the mammalian hosts of the parasite.
+Over the last few years, we have focused on the iron-sulfur cluster synthesis pathways, one of which (the SUF pathway) is hosted by the apicoplast and is essential for tachyzoite viability, while being absent from the mammalian hosts of the parasite.
+Yet, even in pathways generally conserved in eukaryotes like the cytosolic iron-sulfur cluster assembly pathway (CIA pathway), some lineage-specific features exist in Apicomplexa.
+We have for instance recently uncovered an unusual and essential function of protein HCF101 in the CIA pathway of T. gondii, while this Fe-S cluster transfer protein is absent from mammals.

 Latest publications related to this project: